It was one of those games so good neither starting pitcher deserved to lose, and neither Felix Hernandez nor Josh Tomlin did.

 “I felt strong, I felt good,” Hernandez insisted.

 “That’s too much,” he said, shaking his head.
 “Eight was good enough.”

 The yellow-breasted King’s Court down in the left field roared for strikeouts all night and got plenty of them.

 Felix got one in the first inning, another in the second, then struck out the side in the third inning.
 He got No. 6 in the fourth, No. 7 in the fifth and one more in the sixth and seventh inning to make it

 In the eighth, he struck out the side again – getting the final two Indians he faced with the bases jammed.

 And that seemed to be that.

-To open the bottom of the fifth inning, Michael Saunders doubled to center field, catcher Miguel Olivo bunted him to third base and designated hitter John Jaso grounded to second base.
+Michael Saunders had doubled to center field to open the fifth inning, catcher Miguel Olivo bunted him to third base and designated hitter John Jaso grounded to second base to get the RBI.

 Enough?
 For eight innings of Felix Hernandez, yes.

 “Brandon is one of the best closers in the game,” Felix said.
 “We lost the game.
 He’ll be back out there.”